-Think beaches, amusement parks, historical towns, and an exciting nightlife, there’s no other state like Florida.
+Think beaches, amusement parks, historical towns, and exciting nightlife, there’s no other state like Florida.

 We visited a lot of Florida’s best destinations and can’t help but fall in love with the state.
-As a full-time RV traveling family we even took a road trip to Florida, to then travel around Florida for several months over two different winters.
+As a full-time RV traveling family, we have visited Florida three times.
+From a road trip to Florida experience to then travel around Florida for several months over two different winters.

-With our experience and insights, we wanted to make this guide to help you enjoy the ultimate road trip in Florida!
+With our experiences and insights, we wanted to make this guide to help you enjoy the ultimate road trip in Florida.

 For some great Florida vacation ideas, here’s a family-friendly itinerary we made specific to visiting the many Theme Parks that Florida is famous for.
 Some of the best places to vacation in Florida are the theme parks.

 Florida has a lot to offer when it comes to family fun.
 Do you have kids on your road trip with you?
-Visit Disney’s Magic Kingdom in Orlando.
+Then you should visit Disney’s Magic Kingdom in Orlando Florida.